Skip to navigation Skip to content

 ADEX vs DMIS + Read more ...

-The ADEX result may be one cent different to the debt amount shown in DMIS.
-The difference is because the ADEX calculates to four decimal points, while DMIS calculates to two decimal points.
+The ADEX result may differ to the debt amount shown in DMIS.
+The difference is because the ADEX calculates to 4 decimal points, while DMIS calculates to 2 decimal points.

-• amount used throughout the process of raising the overpayment is consistent across all areas of the debt.
-For example, the:
+• the amount used in all steps of raising the overpayment is consistent across all areas of the debt.
+This includes the:

 • information on the DOC